rubyonjets/jets/docs/_docs/shared-resources.md

 end
 ```

-The `resource` method similiar to the `resource` method that's a part of [Custom Associated Resources]({% link _docs/associated-resources.md %}).
-It follows a similar expansion pattern though.
+The Jets::Stack `resource` method is similar to [Custom Associated Resources's]({% link _docs/associated-resources.md %}) `resource` method.
+It follows a similar expansion pattern.
 With it, you can create any AWS resource in your Jets application.
-You can also create your own convenience wrapper methods and call `resource` and `output` as required: [Shared Resource Extensions]()
+You can also create your own convenience wrapper methods and call `resource` and `output` as required: [Shared Resource Extensions]({% link _docs/shared-resources-extensions.md %}).

 ## IAM Permission

-The shared `Alert.lookup` lookup method requires read permission to the CloudFormation stack.
-This is automatically added to your application default IAM permissions when you are using Shared Resources and not have overriden the application wide IAM policy.
+The  Jets::Stack `lookup` method requires read permission to the CloudFormation stack.
+This is automatically added to your application default IAM permissions when you are using Shared Resources and have not have overridden the [application-wide IAM policy]({% link _docs/iam-policies.md %}).

 Understanding the general shared `resource` method is the key to adding any shared custom resource you require to a Jets application, so hopefully the explanations above help.